Comptroller and Auditor General of India: Compensation

-The salary and other conditions of service of the CAG are determined by the Parliament of India through "The Comptroller and Auditor-General (Duties, Powers and Conditions of Service) Act, 1971".
-His salary is same as that of judge of the Supreme court of India.
-Neither his salary nor rights in respect of leave of absence, pension or age of retirement can be varied to his disadvantage after his appointment.
-The CAG is not eligible for further office either under the Government of India or under the Government of any State after he has ceased to hold his office.
+The salary and other conditions of service of the CAG are determined by the Parliament of India through the Comptroller and Auditor-General (Duties, Powers and Conditions of Service) Act, 1971.
+His salary is the same as that of a judge of the Supreme Court of India.
+Neither the salary nor the rights of the CAG in respect of leave of absence, pension or age of retirement can be varied to his disadvantage after his appointment.
+He is not eligible for further office either under the Government of India or under the government of any state after he has ceased to hold his office.
 These provisions are in order to ensure the independence of CAG.

 Removal

 The CAG can be removed only on an address from both houses of parliament on the ground of proved misbehavior or incapacity.
 The CAG vacates the office on attaining the age of 65 years or 6-year term, whichever is earlier or by impeachment proceedings.